mjahmadi/ghoghnoos-builder/README.md

 # Ghoghnoos Builder
-Ghoghnoos Builder is a Bash shell script to build the Ghoghnoos Linux distro
+Ghoghnoos builder is a bash shell script to build the Ghoghnoos Linux distro